Starina Novak: Military career

 In 1598, his sizable forces, composed primarily of Serbs but also some Bulgarians, met the remaining forces of Michael the Brave, amounting to a total of 16,000 armed men.
 They liberated Plevna, Rahovo, Vratsa, Vidin, and Florentin, after which the Serbs and Bulgarians of those cities gathered with his forces and had a feast.
 In 1599, a force of 50,000+ men under the command of Bordj Mako gathered with the forces of Novak in Ploiești, in a square with 5-6 rows in the center, before capturing Sibiu.
 In 1600 his forces were deployed in Banat; he was then instructed to liberate all lands to the south, also part of the uprisings in Mirăslău and nearby towns.
 Novak followed Michael to Vienna in December 1600.

-He wanted to hand over the fortresses of Lugos and Karánsebes to the Turks, but his intention was unveiled in time.
+He was falsely accused of wanting to hand over the fortresses of Lugos and Karánsebes to the Turks, but his intention was unveiled in time.
 For this Novak was accused of treason by ally-turned-rival Giorgio Basta and was sent to the Hungarian authorities in Cluj (Kolozsvár), sentenced to burning.
 The execution took place on 5 February 1601.
 Gypsies prepared the fire that would be the end of Novak, two of Michael's captains, Joan Celeste and Savi Armašulu, and some Saxon priests.
 After being burnt alive for 1 to 5 hours (water was tossed at the bodies for a slower death), the bodies were impaled and crows were eating from the corpses.
 Michael was unaware of the execution and heard of it when passing through Cluj in early August 1601; he raised a flag on the site of the execution.
 Giorgio Basta then ordered the assassination of Michael, which took place near Câmpia Turzii on 9 August 1601.